Ayomipo-Ajayi/simulated_banking_system/README.md

 # simulated_banking_system
-I simulated a banking system that initiates the core operations of a bank
+I simulated a banking system that initiates the core operations of a bank using python